stanford-cs248/project/README.md

 * A big idea these days is using machine learning to determine how to combine a small number of supersamples into a final high quality resolved result.
 The result is that images produced with only a small number of samples per pixel look as it they were rendered with much higher sample counts.
 See techniques like [morphological anti-aliasing](http://www.iryoku.com/mlaa/), which predated use of modern deep learning techniques, or more modern techniques based on DNNs for image-to-image transfer.

-* Implement corners and creases in Catmull-Clark subdivision.  (this on its own is a little small for a project, it might be part of a project that also includes another extra credits from Assignment 2.)
+* Implement corners and creases in Catmull-Clark subdivision.
+(This on its own is a little small for a project, it might be part of a project that also includes another extra credits from Assignment 2.)

 ## The Project Proposal ##